mindadeepam/deep-learning/awesome-papers/clip.md

 TEXT:

 Transformer acrhitecture.
 As a base size we use a 63M-parameter 12-layer 512-wide model with 8 attention heads.
 The transformer operates on a lower-cased byte pair encoding (BPE) representation of the text with a 49,152 vocab size For computational efficiency, the max sequence length was capped at 76.
 The text sequence is bracketed with [SOS] and [EOS] tokens and the **activations of the highest layer of the transformer at the [EOS] token are treated as the feature representation of the text** which is layer normalized and then linearly projected into the multi-modal embedding space.
+Masked self-attention was used in the text encoder.

 IMAGE:

 Resnets, VITs

+## Using CLIP for zero-shot classification
+we first compute the feature embedding of the image and the feature embedding of the set of possible texts by their respective encoders.
+The cosine similarity of these embeddings is then calculated, scaled by a temperature parameter τ , and normalized into a probability distribution via a softmax.

+When interpreted this way, the image encoder is the computer vision backbone which computes a feature representation for the image and the text encoder is a hypernetwork (Ha et al., 2016) which generates the weights of a linear classifier based on the text specifying the visual concepts that the classes represent

 ## Results

 - The results are cometitive with fully supervised linear classifier Resnet-50 on 16 datasets including Imagenet.
+The model transfers non-trivially to most tasks and is often competitive with a fully supervised baseline without the need for any dataset specific training.

     <p align="center">
         <img src="https://drive.google.com/uc?export=view&id=1POe582Aifb_2tmYiVHShhvTKpa1rO7a6" alt="zero-shot lip vs fully trained resnet"/>